-Exhibit No. 10.25 Description Merger Agreement, dated as of December 19, 2013, among Endoscopic Technologies, Inc., AtriCure, Inc., Niners Merger Sub, LLC and Fortis Advisors LLC, as representative (incorporated by reference to our Current Report on Form 8-K, filed on December 19, 2013).
-10.26 Joinder and Seventh Loan Modification Agreement, dated as of April 30, 2014, between Silicon Valley Bank and AtriCure, Inc. (incorporated by reference to our Quarterly Report on Form 10-Q, filed on April 30, 2014).
-10.27 Lease Agreement Dated August 20, 2014 between LM-VP AtriCure, LLC, as Landlord, and AtriCure, Inc., as Tenant (incorporated by reference to our Current Report on Form 8-K, filed on August 25, 2014).
-10.28# Amended and Restated AtriCure, Inc. 2014 Stock Incentive Plan (incorporated by reference to our Quarterly Report on Form 10-Q, filed on October 31, 2014).
-10.29# Form of Restricted Stock Award Agreement under the Amended and Restated AtriCure, Inc. 2014 Stock Incentive Plan (incorporated by reference to our Quarterly Report on Form 10-Q, filed on October 31, 2014).
-10.30# Form of Stock Option Award Agreement for Executive Officers under the Amended and Restated AtriCure, Inc. 2014 Stock Incentive (incorporated by reference to our Quarterly Report on Form 10-Q, filed on October 31, 2014).
-10.31# Form of Stock Option Award Agreement for Non-Employee Directors under the Amended and Restated AtriCure, Inc. 2014 Stock Incentive Plan (incorporated by reference to our Quarterly Report on Form 10-Q, filed on October 31, 2014).
+Exhibit No. Description 10.17 Joinder and Seventh Loan Modification Agreement, dated as of April 30, 2014, between Silicon Valley Bank and AtriCure, Inc. (incorporated by reference to our Quarterly Report on Form 10-Q, filed on April 30, 2014).
+10.18 Eighth Loan Modification Agreement, dated as of March 31, 2015, between Silicon Valley Bank and AtriCure, Inc. (incorporated by reference to our Current Report on Form 8-K, filed on April 2, 2015).
+10.19 Lease Agreement Dated August 20, 2014 between LM-VP AtriCure, LLC, as Landlord, and AtriCure, Inc., as Tenant (incorporated by reference to our Current Report on Form 8-K, filed on August 25, 2014).
+10.20# Amended and Restated AtriCure, Inc. 2014 Stock Incentive Plan (incorporated by reference to our Quarterly Report on Form 10-Q, filed on October 31, 2014).
+10.21# Form of Restricted Stock Award Agreement under the Amended and Restated AtriCure, Inc. 2014 Stock Incentive Plan (incorporated by reference to our Quarterly Report on Form 10-Q, filed on October 31, 2014).
+10.22# Form of Stock Option Award Agreement for Executive Officers under the Amended and Restated AtriCure, Inc. 2014 Stock Incentive (incorporated by reference to our Quarterly Report on Form 10-Q, filed on October 31, 2014).
+10.23# Form of Stock Option Award Agreement for Non-Employee Directors under the Amended and Restated AtriCure, Inc. 2014 Stock Incentive Plan (incorporated by reference to our Quarterly Report on Form 10-Q, filed on October 31, 2014).
+10.24 Merger Agreement dated as of October 4, 2015 among nContact Surgical, Inc., AtriCure, Inc., Portal Merger Sub, Inc., Second Portal Merger Sub, LLC and WRYP Stockholder Services, LLC, as Representative of nContact stockholders (incorporated by reference to our Current Report on Form 8-K, filed on October 5, 2015).
 21 Subsidiaries of the Registrant.
 23.1 Consent of Deloitte & Touche LLP.
 31.1 Rule 13a-14(a) Certification of Chief Executive Officer Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 31.2 Rule 13a-14(a) Certification of Chief Financial Officer Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 32.1 Certification pursuant to 18 U.S.C.
 Section 1350 by the Chief Executive Officer, as adopted, pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
 32.2 Certification pursuant to 18 U.S.C.
 Section 1350 by the Chief Financial Officer, as adopted, pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
-101.INS XBRL Instance Document 101.SCH XBRL Taxonomy Extension Schema Document 101.CAL XBRL Taxonomy Extension Calculation Linkbase Document 101.DEF XBRL Taxonomy Definition Linkbase Document 101.LAB XBRL Taxonomy Extension Label Linkbase Document

-101.PRE XBRL Taxonomy Extension Presentation Linkbase Document
+101.INS XBRL Instance Document 101.SCH XBRL Taxonomy Extension Schema Document 101.CAL XBRL Taxonomy Extension Calculation Linkbase Document 101.DEF XBRL Taxonomy Definition Linkbase Document 101.LAB XBRL Taxonomy Extension Label Linkbase Document 101.PRE XBRL Taxonomy Extension Presentation Linkbase Document